kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 ## Problem to solve

-When you create a Test Suite `Test Suite/TS1`, Katalon Stuido will make `<projectDir>/Test Suites/TS1.ts` file.
+When you create a Test Suite `Test Suite/TS1` in a Katalon Studio project, Katalon Stuido will make `<projectDir>/Test Suites/TS1.ts` file.
 The file will look like, for example, as follows:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <TestSuiteEntity>